rackerlabs/support-how-to/content/contribution-class/contribution-class-exercise.md

 ### Feedback questions

 Answer each of the following questions by typing one of the answer options provided beneath the question.
-Please a skip a line between each student's response.
+Please skip a line between each student's response.
 DO NOT DELETE another student's responses.

 #### Was the training easy to understand?